pu2clr/SI4844/README.md

 ## Playing with Arduino UNO or Pro Mini 5v and SI4844

- During my tests, I tried to work with regular voltage level converter also known as logic level converter.
-However, I had no success with these devices due to I2C communication incompatibility .

- Some device that I tried to use can be seen below.

- To make the Arduino 5V play with SI4844 I used the __TCA9548A__.
-It is an I2C Multiplexer Breakout Board 8 Channel Expansion Board.
+ During my tests, I have used the __TCA9548A__ as an alternative to regular bi-directional converter on I2C bus.
+Actually the __TCA9548A__  is an I2C Multiplexer Breakout Board 8 Channel Expansion Board, but you can use it as a bi-directional converter for I2C bus.
+Some features:

 1. 1-to-8 Bidirectional Translating Switches
 2. I2C Bus and SMBus Compatible